reonic logo

 Understanding the ECO4 Scheme Framework

-The Energy Company Obligation scheme has evolved significantly since its inception in 2013, with each phase refining the approach to domestic energy efficiency.
+The Energy Company Obligation has evolved significantly since its inception in 2013, with each phase refining the approach to domestic energy efficiency.
 ECO4 represents the fourth iteration, distinguished by its concentrated focus on fuel poverty reduction and support for the most vulnerable households.
-Unlike previous versions that included broader energy efficiency targets, ECO4 specifically targets homes with the lowest energy performance certificates (EPC ratings of D, E, F, or G) occupied by low-income or vulnerable households.
+Unlike previous versions that included broader energy efficiency targets, ECO4 specifically targets homes with the lowest energy performance certificates (EPC ratings D, E, F, or G) occupied by low-income or vulnerable households.

-ECO4 funding covers a range of measures including insulation improvements, heating system upgrades, renewable energy installations, and ventilation enhancements.
-The scheme requires a "fabric first" approach, meaning insulation and building fabric improvements must be prioritised before heating system upgrades can be installed.
-This methodology ensures homes retain heat effectively before expensive heating systems are fitted, maximising long-term energy savings and comfort improvements.
+The scheme requires a “fabric first” approach, meaning insulation and building fabric improvements must be prioritised before heating system upgrades.
+This methodology ensures homes retain heat effectively before expensive heating systems are fitted, maximising long-term energy savings and improving household comfort.

 ECO4 Eligibility Criteria for Households